 (Image Source: HubSpot)

 The third pillar of content-conversion relationships is probably the most important, as it directly affects your conversion rate in any context, rather than affecting only your inbound traffic figures or being limited to one application.
-The goal here is to include CTAs within the body of your onsite content, which is already doubling as a means of increasing search visibility and generating inbound traffic.
+The goal here is to include CTAs within the body of your onsite content, which is already doubling as a means of increasing search visibility and generating inbound organic traffic.

 In some ways, these CTAs are like any other; they need to be short, compelling, accurate, and persuasive.
 However, if you want to retain the value and appeal of your content as is, you can’t go the traditional advertising approach in total.